I haven’t got to test and prove that it works but, here it goes:

 - On the sending device, go to

-and select your sender device. - After the name of the device, there is an option to put the link, puttcp://<sender-device-address(tailscale)>:22000
+Devicesand select your sender device. - After the name of the device, there is an option to put the link, puttcp://<sender-device-address(tailscale)>:22000and save it.

 Here “An Old Pixel Phone” can be a phone with a Custom Pixel OS ported ROM with Unlimited Photos enabled or a rooted android with equivalent module installed.